 We talk about the movement to get more women into STEM careers.
 “I think diversity is good for any company that pursues it.
 It will impact the industry positively.
 You think if you’ve been a developer for over 15 years you would feel comfortable at a conference, but if I look at the speakers and they’re all photos of guys, that subconsciously tells me that’s not a conference for me.
 But I’ve been seeing a change in the speakers at conferences; they’re making an effort to have a more diverse set of presenters that include women.
 I saw it at a recent machine learning conference I attended.
 CallRail has done a great job hiring women also.”

 Melinda didn’t let her first degree confine her to one industry, but instead sought out experience that allowed her to carve her own path in tech.
 When asked how she would encourage other individuals looking for direction on how to do the same, she offers some valuable advice.
 “Take free online courses and read books in your area of interest.
 There’s so much good content available now for people who are interested.
 I think conferences are great to get a feel for the current thinking.
 There you’re able to look at the content you’ve read and see if people in the field are actually talking about it.
 When you get that confirmation, you can take it and do it yourself.”

-Melinda continues to put her machine learning expertise to work with improvements to CallRail’s latest feature release, Keyword Spotting, as part of their Conversation Intelligence offerings.
+Melinda continues to put her machine learning expertise to work with improvements to CallRail’s latest feature release, Automation Rules, as part of their Conversation Intelligence offerings.
 But if history is any indication, where Melinda is concerned, the possibilities are boundless.